TomzxCode/llm-conversations-viewer/docs/getting-started.md

 3. Messages are rendered with markdown formatting and syntax highlighting
 4. Scroll through the conversation history

+## Searching and Filtering Conversations

+The viewer includes a powerful search feature to help you quickly find specific conversations:

+### Basic Search

+1. Locate the search box at the top of the sidebar (below the upload section)
+2. Type your search query into the "Search conversations..." field
+3. The conversation list will automatically filter as you type

+### How Search Works

+The search feature:

+- **Searches multiple fields**: Looks for matches in both conversation titles and message content
+- **Word-based matching**: Splits your search query into individual words and finds conversations where all words appear
+- **Order-independent**: Words can appear in any order (e.g., searching "authentication javascript" finds conversations containing both words anywhere)
+- **Case-insensitive**: Searches work regardless of capitalization
+- **Real-time filtering**: Results update instantly as you type

+### Search Highlighting

+- When you have an active search query, matching keywords are **highlighted in yellow** within conversation titles
+- This makes it easy to see why a particular conversation matched your search
+- Multiple matching words are all highlighted independently

+### Examples

+- Search for **"header values"** to find conversations about working with HTTP headers
+- Search for **"javascript X-"** to find conversations about custom headers in JavaScript
+- Search for **"authentication"** to find all conversations related to auth topics

+### Clearing Search

+Simply clear the search box to show all conversations again.

 ## Managing Conversations

 ### Deleting Conversations